MorganeLM/morgane_le_marquer_14_28102022_dropdown_menu/README.md

 ## Usage
 To use the plugin, import it in your React component.
-It needs the two props handleChange and options to work properly: handleChange is the function executed when a new value is selected and options is an array of object with a "name" required property used to populate the component.
+It needs the two props handleChange and options to work properly: onChange is the function executed when a new value is selected and options is an array of object with a "name" required property used to populate the component.
+The entire option object is provided as parameter to onChange function.
 The id property is optional to add an id to the select of the component.

 Example: